-Pain can stop us dead in our tracks and throw life off course, affecting both our physical and mental health.
+Pain and inflammation can throw life off course, affecting both our physical and mental health.

-A pretty common response is to reach for the painkillers, but there’s another, more natural treatment you could consider?
+A pretty common response is to reach for the painkillers, but there are other more natural pain management treatments you can consider.

-We’ve done our scientific research and created a compilation of the seven best teas for pain relief out there:
+We’ve done our scientific research and created a compilation of the 12 best teas for pain relief and inflammation:

 1. Turmeric Tea